m-orton/sPHMM_R_Pipeline/README.md

 - `strobemer_filter.cpp`
 - `strobemer_filter_unique.cpp`

+HMMER3 must also be installed prior to using this pipeline (v 3.3.2 or higher)

-Working directory must also include a folder containing the fasta files to be run on this pipeline ex: seqData/ A small barcode dataset (Branchiopoda) from BOLD (https://boldsystems.org/) has been added to run tests with the pipeline.
+Working directory must also include a folder containing the fasta files to be run on this pipeline ex: seqData/

+A small barcode dataset (Branchiopoda) from BOLD (https://boldsystems.org/) has been added to run tests with the pipeline.